On 1 July 2014

 …what actually happens when I make a complaint?

-A bit has happened since the Commission started.
+A bit has happened since the old and then new Commission started.

 million